 The Reverend Oren Burbank Cheney, a Freewill Baptist minister, a teacher, and an abolitionist, is honored as the founder and first president of Bates.
 And as with many New England institutions, religion played a vital role in the college's founding, writes Professor Emeritus of History, James S. Leamon '55 in the essay "Enduring Values in a Changing World," published on the occasion of the college's 150th anniversary in 2005:

 The inclusive nature of the college's founding philosophy has guided, enriched, and strengthened the institution for more than 150 years.

 A. Clayton Spencer became the eighth president of the college in 2012.
 In her inauguration address, she first stated her goal for Bates to set the standard for the "engaged liberal arts."
 This means recruiting talented and motivated students from a broad range of backgrounds, providing them with strong financial aid, and supporting them for academic and personal success once they are here.
 It means delivering a rigorous and highly personalized education that centers on deep and sustained interactions among students, faculty, and community.
 It also means engaging the intellectual trends, demographic changes, and technology that are transforming higher education and the world into which our students graduate.
 Finally, it means preparing our students for lives of meaningful work.
-To that end, Bates is building a "purposeful work" initiative that includes a co-curricular program involving cycles of exploration, reflection, and skill-building; practitioner-taught courses during Short Term; and a highly structured network of internships to provide funded work experiences for Bates students.
+To that end, the college's Purposeful Work Program includes a cocurricular program involving cycles of exploration, reflection, and skill-building; practitioner-taught courses during Short Term; and a highly structured network of internships to provide funded work experiences for Bates students.